RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 This example shows how Wazuh can detect a Shellshock attack by analyzing web server logs collected from a monitored endpoint.
 Please check [Wazuh Shellshock Attack documentation](https://documentation.wazuh.com/current/learning-wazuh/shellshock.html)

-In addition, for further detection, the attack can also be detected at a network level when Suricata integration is configured.

 #### Prerequesites

 - Apache server running on the monitored system (Linux CentOS)